 Coordinating Committee Members

-- 2021–2023 Coordinator: Angela J. Dixon, Riley Hospital for Children at Indiana University Health
+- 2021–2023 Coordinator: Angela J. Frazer, Riley Hospital for Children at Indiana University Health

 - 2021–2023 Professional Development Manager: Alison R. Scheer-Cohen, California State University–San Marcos